MattX/peroxide/README.md

 # Peroxide

 A scheme interpreter in Rust.
-Aims for R5RS compliance; written in continuation-passing style.
+Aims for R5RS compliance.
+Heavily based on the interpreter described in Chapter 7 of _Lisp in Small Pieces_.

 ## Ramblings